Injury Attorneys | Restoring LivesTM

 Parents of Colton Smith, an autistic boy who attends Eastern Elementary School, are calling for the state to mandate surveillance cameras in public school special education classrooms.
 The boy is non-verbal, so when he returned from school one day with a bloody nose and a black eye, he couldn’t tell his mother how it happened.

-Over a year has passed since Colton’s injuries; and Daniel and Leslie Brannon, the boy’s parents, are still trying to decipher the events of that day.
+Over a year has passed since Colton’s injuries.
+Daniel and Leslie Brannon, the boy’s parents, are still trying to decipher the events of that day.
 The boy’s first grade teacher, Janet Leeder, initially stated that Colton had tripped and fallen into a toy box.
 After classroom aides told school officials that wasn’t the case, Western Schools Superintendent Randy McCracken began an investigation into the incident.

 The Brannons are concerned that Leeder is teaching special education at another elementary school this year.
 Other parents of special needs students have expressed similar concerns and are joining the Brannons in calling for cameras in the classrooms.
-Read the full story here.

 If you or a loved one have been injured on someone else’s property, you are urged to contact the Indianapolis Premises Liability Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.